AreasTowns

 Hawkshead found its place on the map for its notable literary history as it was previously home to Beatrix Potter the famous author of Peter Rabbit.
 You can definitely see where her inspiration came from as you walk around the winding streets of beautiful Hawkshead village.

 The high levels of tourism that overtake this Lake District town in the summer months means there’s a never ending choice of tea shops, inns and gift stores to explore.
 The Queens Head, a seventeen century, dog-friendly pub, is a structural marvel with impressive wooden beams supporting a low rise ceiling.
-This presents the perfect, cosy location to spend a winter afternoon enjoying a beer (or two!).
+This presents the perfect, cosy location to spend a winter afternoon in the Lake District enjoying a beer (or two!).

 The Kings Arms is another notable place for a pint.
 Welcoming guests since the Elizabethan era, this hotel’s historic charm is not to be missed and is highly recommended if you intend to stay the night.